Russia detains Ukrainians over alleged Crimea plot

 Itar-Tass news agency said the FSB was investigating plans for attacks in the cities of Simferopol, Sevastopol and Yalta, and said targets included power lines and railway bridges.

-Russia's state-run First Channel television showed FSB footage of three suspects and said they had been brought to the Lefortovo pre-trial detention centre in Moscow.
+Russia's state-run First Channel television showed FSB footage of three suspects and said they had been brought to the Lefortovo pre-trial detention center in Moscow.

 (Reporting by Steve Gutterman in Moscow and Natalia Zinets in Kiev, Writing by Steve Gutterman, Editing by Timothy Heritage and Alison Williams)